Kirby (character)

-Kirby (カービィ, Kābī) is the titular character and protagonist of the Kirby series of video games developed by HAL Laboratory and published by Nintendo.
+Kirby (カービィ, Kābī) is the titular character and protagonist of the Kirby series by HAL Laboratory.
 He first appeared in Kirby's Dream Land (1992), a platform game for the Game Boy.
 Since then, Kirby has appeared in over 50 games, ranging from action platformers to puzzle, racing, and pinball, and has been featured as a playable character in every installment of the Super Smash Bros. series (1999–present).
 He has also starred in his own anime and manga series.
 Since 1999, he has been voiced by Makiko Ohmoto.

 Kirby's signature skill is his ability to inhale objects or creatures and spit them out as projectiles, as well as the ability to suck in air to float over obstacles.
 His Copy Ability grants him the power to adopt the abilities of the creatures he inhales, while also wearing various costumes or transforming his shape.
 He uses these abilities to rescue various lands, such as his homeworld Planet Popstar, from evil forces and antagonists, such as Dark Matter or Nightmare.
 On these adventures, he often crosses paths with his rivals, King Dedede and Meta Knight.
 In virtually all of his appearances, Kirby is depicted as a cheerful, innocent, and food-loving character.

 Kirby has been regarded as one of the most iconic video game characters of all time, as well as one of the cutest and most lovable.
-He has achieved high popularity with gamers in Japan.
+He has achieved high popularity with gamers in Japan and the United States.
 He has also been praised for being one of the most versatile characters, due to starring in a large catalogue of games that cuts across a variety of video game genres.